People not thinking things through in western animation TV.

-- Timmy's main flaw when he makes a wish, he doesn't think them through most of the time when he tries to improve his life.
-Wishes like being an adultnote , having Christmas everydaynote and being alone with his crushnote usually end up turning against him because he didn't foresee a usually obvious flaw.
+- This is Timmy's main flaw: most of his wishes are intended to improve his life right now, and he doesn't think about the consequences further down the line.
+Wishes like being an adultnote , having Christmas every daynote and being alone with his crushnote usually end up turning against him because he didn't foresee a usually obvious flaw.
 Even by season 10, he still hasn't realized this, claiming that thinking doesn't solve anything.

 - Family Guy:

-- In the episode "Blind Ambition", there is clip of one (or both) of Peter's Siamese twin ancestors each fighting opposite sides in the Civil War.
+- In the episode "Blind Ambition", there is a clip of one (or both) of Peter's Siamese twin ancestors each fighting opposite sides in the Civil War.
 The one who fought for the Union killed the other, who continued decomposing until he was a skeleton.
-"Nope...did not think that one through," he said to a bartender who asked about the skeleton.
+"Yeah... did not think that one through," he said to a bartender who asked about the skeleton.

 - Peter records a date for his future self.
 He tells "future Peter" to look outside and see a grown tree that he has planted.
 A cutaway shows future Peter watching the tape and giggling when he see the tree.
 The tape then says "now look at your hand.
 It's just numb because i'm gonna cut all the fingers".
 Future Peter replies "Oh yeah I too can play that game" and then cuts his arm.Peter: Take that! *sneers* Oh wait a minute...